amazon-ion/ion-docs/rfcs/inline_symbols.md

 template definition, we do not need to add them to the symbol table.
 By allocating a single template ID, we can produce a compact representation of a struct composed of several symbols without growing the symbol table.

+If the template is frequently used, it can be placed in a Shared Symbol Table.

 ## Alternatives considered